 The fundamental difference is that yoga emphasises a long, slow stretch and contraction of muscles.
 Gym workout, for instance, emphasises repeated, short powerful movements.
 This produces quantities of lactic acid in the muscle fibres that cause fatigue and muscle stiffness.
 In yoga, movements are slow, the whole session a long alternation of effort and relaxation.
 Rest periods with breathing – savasana, lying down – mean that oxygen debt is repaid systematically and lactic acid is dispersed.
 Over-doing training means that some muscles, for instance the big chunky quadriceps, can spasm, tear and take time to repair.
 Muscle fatigue in yoga is counteracted through conscious breathing and relaxation.

 Adrenaline is a big factor in team sports, running and most forms of physical culture.
 Adrenaline stimulates the mind.
 Yoga exercise is designed to develop concentration and mental faculties, producing calm.
 Runners tell me that, once fluent and fit in running, a trance state is induced.
 However, a lot of physical culture is done to stimulating music or images.
 The feel-good factor after a demanding work out can be due to an endorphin high, evolution’s way of giving us stamina in extreme circumstances, not necessarily a mechanism to be exploited daily.
-The post-yoga glow is due to deep relaxation facilitating a connection to the true Self.
+The post-yoga glow is due to deep relaxation facilitating a connection to the self and perhaps something great than the self.
 If you’ve done a yoga class, you’ll know what I mean.

 Many times, physical culture is about developing a slim, toned or muscular body that looks good to others and is fashionable; the aim of yoga is to go beyond body and mind.
 In Yoga, the body is regarded as an instrument for the journey to perfection.
 A body that is unwell or in pain does not allow the mind to meditate.
 The cultural poses are partly a training of the nervous system so that it is indeed possible to sit still for half an hour to meditate.